Yahweasel/libav.js/README.md

 because Opus mandates a limited range of audio sample rates, so having a resampler is beneficial.

+The “webm” variant includes support for vp8 video, but only enough to copy such streams; no actual video decoding or encoding is yet supported.

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
 This is intentionally designed so that you can add new configurations without needing to patch